Vikramashila: How to reach there

 The nearest big town is Kahalgaon about 13 km, It is approachable through 11 km long motorable road diverting from NH-80 at Anadipur, about 2 km from Kahalgaon.
 Bikramshila railway station and Kahalgaon railway station are situated on the Sahibganj Loop line near the area.

 Lately river cruises from Kolkata to Varanasi have started, which also stop by the Vikramashila ruins.

-In popular culture
+Popular culture

 An Indian Railways train recognises this place by running a Train No. 12367/12368 Vikramshila Express that runs from Anand Vihar, Delhi to Bhagalpur, Bihar.